ornladios/ADIOS2/docs/user_guide/source/engines/hdf5.rst

 After the subfile feature is introduced  in HDF5 version 1.14, the ADIOS2 HDF5 engine will use subfiles as the default h5 format as it improves I/O in general (for example, see https://escholarship.org/uc/item/6fs7s3jb)

+To use the subfile feature, client needs to support MPI_Init_thread with MPI_THREAD_MULTIPLE.

 Useful parameters from the  HDF lirbary to tune subfiles are:
 .. code-block:: xml